EI-CoreBioinformatics/mikado/docs/Usage/Configure.rst

 .. code-block:: yaml

     prepare:
         # Options related to the input data preparation.
-      #  - files: options relative to the input/output files.
         # - procs: Number of processes to use.
-      #  - strip_cds: whether to remove the CDS from the predictions during preparation.
-      #  - lenient: if set to True, invalid transcripts will be only flagged and not removed.
-      #  EXPERIMENTAL.
-      #  - strand_specific: if set to True, transcripts will be assumed to be in the correct
+        # - strand_specific: if set to True, transcripts will be assumed to be in
-      #  orientation, no strand flipping or removal
+        # the correct orientation, no strand flipping or removal
-      #  - strand_specific_assemblies: array of input predictions which are to be considered
-      #  as strand-specific.
-      #    Predictions not in this list will be considered as non-strand-specific.
-      #  - canonical: canonical splice sites, to infer the correct orientation.
+        # - strip_cds: Boolean.
+It indicates whether to remove the CDS from the
+        # predictions during preparation.
         canonical:
         - - GT
         - AG
         - - GC
         - AG
         - - AT
         - AC
         files:
         # Options related to the input and output files.
         # - out: output GTF file
         # - out_fasta: output transcript FASTA file
         # - gff: array of input predictions for this step.
-        #  - log: output log.
-Default: prepare.log
         # - labels: labels to be associated with the input GFFs.
 Default: None.
+        # - reference: these files are treated as reference-like, ie, these
+        # transcripts will never get discarded
+        #   during the preparation step.
+        # - strand_specific: if set to True, transcripts will be assumed to be in
+        # the correct
+        #  orientation, no strand flipping or removal
+        # - source_score: optional scores to be given to each different source
+        # files.
+Default: none,
+        #  ie no source-specific score is applied.
         gff: []
         labels: []
         log: prepare.log
         out: mikado_prepared.gtf
         out_fasta: mikado_prepared.fasta
         output_dir: .
-        strand_specific_assemblies: []
         reference: []
         source_score: {}
+        strand_specific_assemblies: []
         keep_redundant: false
         lenient: false
         max_intron_length: 1000000
         minimum_cdna_length: 200
-      procs: 1
         single: false
         strand_specific: false
         strip_cds: false

 .. _serialise-settings: